charlesmorgenstern/gponlyintegration3d/README.md

 runvolume(n,h,r) runs all steps to approximate the volume of the cube using the original recurrence relation without corrections. n is number of paths. h is step size for RK4. r is radius of starting circle.

 errortablevolume(nruns) runs several cases of different numbers of gradient paths, calculates the approximate volume and relative error, produces a table of the results.
 Uses the original recurrence relation without corrections.
 Cases start with 100 gradient paths and increase by 100 paths each time.
+Uses step size h=.005 for integration and path generation.
+Starting sphere has radius r=.1.

 getarclengthsc1v1(sys) uses the recurrence relation including the first correction term (the change in curvature of the isosurfaces in the principal directions) to calculate all of the arc lengths, gradient bundle cross section areas, and segment volumes along each gradient path.
 The derivative of curvature is approximated with FDM.
 The sampled off path points are calculated in the normal direction to the gradient path.

 runvolumec1v1(n,h,r) runs all steps to approximate the volume of the cube using getarclengthsc1v1(sys). n is number of paths. h is step size for RK4. r is radius of starting circle.

 errortablevolumec1v1(nruns) runs several cases of different numbers of gradient paths, calculates the approximate volume and relative error, produces a table of the results.
 Uses getarclengthsc1v1(sys).
 Cases start with 100 gradient paths and increase by 100 paths each time.
+Uses step size h=.005 for integration and path generation.
+Starting sphere has radius r=.1.

 getarclengthsc1v2(sys) uses the recurrence relation including the first correction term (the change in curvature of the isosurfaces in the principal directions) to calculate all of the arc lengths, gradient bundle cross section areas, and segment volumes along each gradient path.
 The derivative of curvature is approximated with FDM.
 The sampled off path points are calculated using the curvature of the isosurface in the principal directions.

 runvolumec1v2(n,h,r) runs all steps to approximate the volume of the cube using getarclengthsc1v2(sys). n is number of paths. h is step size for RK4. r is radius of starting circle.

 errortablevolumec1v2(nruns) runs several cases of different numbers of gradient paths, calculates the approximate volume and relative error, produces a table of the results.
 Uses getarclengthsc1v2(sys).
 Cases start with 100 gradient paths and increase by 100 paths each time.
+Uses step size h=.005 for integration and path generation.
+Starting sphere has radius r=.1.

 getallpaths(n,h,r) generates the gradient paths. n is number of paths. h is step size for RK4. r is radius of starting circle.
 No paths are excluded.
 Gradient paths that intersect saddle points are included.